-2 Section 12(2), Television New Zealand Act 2003
+&lt;sup>2 Section 12(2), Television New Zealand Act 2003

-- Provide a healthy and safe work environment, and develop its policies in this area in line with new legislation and expectations. - Manage change with transparency, respect and support for individuals in order to meet the changing needs of the company. - Ensure its recruitment process enables the impartial selection of suitable candidates. - Provide an inclusive and diverse environment. - Remunerate fairly and consistently in relation to performance, position in salary bands and to the external market. - In collective bargaining with the EPMU and PSA, achieve satisfactory outcomes through good faith negotiation. - Provide appropriate learning and development opportunities. - Demonstrate equal opportunity practices which firmly discourage discrimination. - Operate a fair, transparent and regular performance management appraisal system that allows employees full participation in their own performance reviews.
+- Provide an inclusive and diverse environment. - Remunerate fairly and consistently in relation to performance, position in salary bands and to the external market. - Conduct good faith collective bargaining with the PSA and E tu unions. - Provide appropriate learning and development opportunities. - Demonstrate equal opportunity practices which firmly discourage discrimination. - Operate a fair, transparent and regular performance management appraisal system that allows employees full participation in their own performance reviews. - Ensure that any restructuring is communicated clearly to all staff, handled with fairness and respects those involved.